-The Mustelids are a large group of mammals which includes weasels, badgers, martens, and otters.
+The Mustelids are a large group of mammals, including weasels, badgers, martens, and otters.
 From this entire group, only one species are classed as marine mammals.
-Sea otters can be found on the coastline of the Pacific Ocean, starting from Alaska all the way down to California.
+Sea otters can be found on the Pacific Ocean’s coastline, starting from Alaska all the way down to California.

 Sea otters are popular and adorable marine mammals.
 They are mainly recognized by their furry bodies and their ability to lie on the back and float on water.
 Sea otters are carnivorous and have to eat at least 25% of their body weight daily.
 Their diet comprises crabs, mussels, sea urchins, and clams.